richard-moulton/D-Stream/README.md

 # D-Stream
 Implementation of the D-Stream clustering algorithm for use in MOA.
-Tested for compatability with MOA 16.04.
+Now included as part of the MOA 17.06 release.

 The D-Stream algorithm is described by Yixin Chen and Li Tu in their paper "Density-Based Clustering for Real-Time Stream Data" [2].
 Please cite that paper if you use this code.